SanuShaji5320/Data-professional-Survey-Breakdown/README.md

-# powerbi-bedroom-revenue-dashboard
+# Data professional Survey Breakdown
-A Power BI dashboard showing revenue insights by bedroom type
+A Breakdown of the Data professional Survey